Submodular risk measures: Submodularity in financial data

 \paragraph{Sample construction and analysis designs.} We conduct two complementary empirical analyses that differ in sample construction and aggregation.
-To examine how submodularity violations vary across confidence levels, we perform a focused analysis on the three selected stock pairs (META--NFLX, DIS--GOOGL, and DIS--META), chosen to represent high-volatility technology and media firms with strong tail-risk interactions.
-The analysis focuses on how submodularity violations vary with confidence levels, window lengths, and (for $\mathrm{AES}_{p,q,c}$) the parameters $(q,c)$.
+To examine how submodularity violations vary across confidence levels, we perform an analysis on the three selected stock pairs (META--NFLX, DIS--GOOGL, and DIS--META), chosen to represent high-volatility technology and media firms with strong tail-risk interactions.
+For the pair-based analysis, daily adjusted closing prices are obtained from Stooq.
+For the sector-based panel and the VIX series, data are downloaded from Yahoo Finance.
+The download window begins approximately 750 trading days before January 1, 2018 in order to provide a warm-up period for the rolling-window estimators.
+For each pair, returns are aligned on common trading dates and rows with any missing observations are dropped (complete-case deletion); no forward-filling or interpolation is applied.
+The reported pair-based results are restricted to January 1, 2018 onward, yielding 1{,}781 valid trading days for each of the 250-day and 500-day windows.
+The analysis focuses on how submodularity violations vary with confidence levels, window lengths, and (for $\AES_{p,q,c}$) the parameters $(q,c)$.

 The second part of the analysis is a sector-based design intended to provide broad market coverage while remaining computationally tractable.
-Specifically, we select the top five S\&P~500 constituents by market capitalization as of January 2018 (the start of the analysis window) from each of the eleven GICS sectors, resulting in 55 unique stocks (see Table~\ref{tab:stock_selection} in the Appendix for the full list with market capitalizations and data sources).
+Specifically, we use the latest S\&P~500 constituent snapshot before January 2, 2018 and select up to five constituents by market capitalization from each historical GICS sector, resulting in 52 unique stocks (see Table~\ref{tab:stock_selection} in the Appendix for the full list with market capitalizations and data sources).
+The historical sector classification predates the later Communication Services reclassification, so the Telecommunication Services sector contributes only two stocks in the snapshot.
 Using beginning-of-sample market capitalizations avoids look-ahead bias in stock selection.
-The constituent list itself is taken from a current snapshot of the S\&P~500; firms that were removed from the index between 2018 and 2025 but still had valid price data in January 2018 may therefore be absent from our candidate pool.
-This residual look-ahead in the constituent list does not affect the validity of the submodularity test---which is a pointwise property of the risk-measure estimator---but it does mean that the candidate universe is conditioned on eventual index membership.
-For the submodularity test, we evaluate all pairwise combinations of these 55 stocks, yielding $\binom{55}{2}=1{,}485$ pairs per trading day.
+The sector-based results, figures, and exported statistics cover the period from January 2, 2018 to January 30, 2025 (1{,}780 trading days).
+For the submodularity test, we evaluate all pairwise combinations of these 52 stocks, yielding $\binom{52}{2}=1{,}326$ pairs per trading day.